Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Conclusion

 \section{Conclusion}

 We have shown that one possible mechanism for obtaining the quantum Mpemba effect in Markovian open quantum systems is to exploit decoherence-free subspaces.
-This method has proven robust to changes in temperature and system size, and it opens new possibilities for utilizing the effect in many areas, such as quantum optics~\cite{Scully2009,GrossHaroche1982} and ultracold gases~\cite{bloch2008many}.
-As a consequence of this mechanism, an extreme version of the quantum Mpemba effect can be achieved, characterized by an exponential speed-up toward the equilibrium state with system size.
+This method has proven robust to changes in temperature and system size, and it opens new possibilities to utilize the effect in other areas, such as quantum optics~\cite{Scully2009,GrossHaroche1982} and ultracold gases~\cite{bloch2008many}.
+As a consequence of this mechanism, an extreme version of the quantum Mpemba effect can be achieved, characterized by a macroscopic speed-up toward the equilibrium state that scales linearly with system size.
 This has been shown both numerically and analytically (Section~\ref{section3} and Appendix~\ref{appendix}).

 The strong quantum Mpemba effect has also been explored at the level of trajectories, revealing an interesting dynamics of jump probabilities which, when averaged, yields the effect.
-Here, the most striking result is the dependence of the strong QME on the excited-state population and its inhibition by coherences.
-The role of coherences was further tested with a proposed microscopic model in which we kept track of the system--bath dynamics in a bosonic system, showing that states with fewer coherences build up larger correlations with the bath and, as a consequence, thermalize faster.
+Here, the most interesting result is the dependence of the strong QME on the excited-state population.

+Furthermore, with a proposed microscopic model we kept track of the system--bath dynamics in a bosonic system, showing that the build up of larger initial correlations between system and bath for some states -- as opposed to others-- is intrinsically connected to the QME.

+It is instructive to compare the DFS-induced Mpemba effect with the traditional unitary transformation approach.
+The unitary method requires active, state-specific control to rotate a state into an optimal measurement basis.
+In contrast, the DFS mechanism shows that the Mpemba effect can emerge naturally from the structural symmetries of the environment (such as collective superradiant decay).
+This demonstrates that the QME is not merely an artifact of mathematical distance functions, but a physical consequence of how different states couple to distinct dissipation channels.